jwstegemann/fritz2/docs/README.md

 ## Welcome to fritz2

-You can either take a look to
+You can either take a look at

 - [Wiki](https://github.com/jwstegemann/fritz2/wiki)
 - [API-Documentation](https://jwstegemann.github.io/fritz2/dokka/fritz2/)